 Medical information indicated that the injuries were probably sustained at 7:15 PM and that death occurred at 7:20 PM.

 The victim’s son refused to let the system forget his father’s murder.
 In the corrupt and deceptive context of crime and law enforcement in Dade County in the 1960’s, the DiMare case was manipulated and derailed like many others.
 Justice was not attained, and the public was misled.
 Physical, scientific evidence was set aside.
-Even now, decades later, officials would prefer to ignore the crime than to acknowledge that the victim’s son was right.
+For decades, officials preferred to ignore the crime rather than to acknowledge that the victim’s son was right.
 Now the case can emerge from that stagnation.
 We have helped to find and fill in the details as described above, and there is more.

 The light now put upon the case and its newly evaluated evidence will serve to prevent the planned permanent concealment of facts from being ultimately successful.
-The volunteer civilian investigation team has released this information accordingly.